-

 Leave a comment

-The WEGOHEALTH Activist 30 Day Writing Challenge, Day 25 “As health activists, we are on a mission to innovate healthcare.
+“As health activists, we are on a mission to innovate healthcare.
 If you could change one thing in the healthcare landscape right now, what would it be?”
-This is something that … Continue reading
+This is something that really annoys me.
+The 15 minutes you get for … Continue reading

 Posted in caregiving, coping skills, disability, human interest, life changing, people, thought provoking